aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/docxsaveoptions/_index.md

 **Remarks**

 If the folder has not been specified, the default value for it is [CellsHelper.GetCacheFolder()](../cellshelper.getcachefolder()/).
-If it is empty, then no cache file will be used when saving the workbook.
+If its default value is null or empty, or has been specified as null or empty, then no cache file will be used when saving the workbook.

 ### validateMergedAreas {#validateMergedAreas--}